Delanie Walker: 2016 season

-On May 6, 2016, Walker signed a two-year contract extension worth $14.7 million with $8.2 million in guarantees.
+On May 6, 2016, Walker signed a two-year contract extension worth $14.7 million with $8.2 million guaranteed.

-Walker began the season catching five passes for 42 yards in the season-opening 25–16 loss to the Vikings.
-In the next game against the Lions, he had six receptions for 83 yards and his first touchdown of the season during the narrow 16–15 victory.
+Walker began the season with five receptions for 42 yards in the season-opening 25–16 loss to the Vikings.
+In the next game against the Lions, he caught six passes for 83 yards and his first touchdown of the season during the narrow 16–15 victory.
 Three weeks later against the Miami Dolphins, Walker recorded five receptions for 66 yards and a touchdown in the 30–17 road victory.

 Walker began to hit his stride in the middle of the season.
 During a Week 7 34–26 loss to the Colts, he had seven receptions for 84 yards and a touchdown.
-In the next game against the Jaguars, Walker recorded four receptions for 75 yards, including a season-long 47-yard reception in the third quarter of the 36–22 victory.
-The following week against the Chargers, he caught five passes for 42 yards and a touchdown during the 43–35 road loss.
+In the next game against the Jaguars on Thursday Night Football, Walker recorded four receptions for 75 yards, including a season-long 47-yard reception during the third quarter of the 36–22 victory.
+The following week against the Chargers, he caught five passes for 42 yards and a touchdown in the 43–35 road loss.

 During a Week 10 47–25 victory over the Green Bay Packers, Walker had nine receptions for 124 yards and a touchdown.
 Two weeks later against the Chicago Bears, he recorded three receptions for 50 yards and a touchdown in the 27–21 road victory.
 During a Week 16 38–17 road loss to the Jaguars, Walker caught three passes for 23 yards and his seventh touchdown of the season.

 Walker finished the 2016 season with 65 receptions for 800 yards and a career-high seven touchdowns in 15 games and 10 starts.
-He was named to his second consecutive Pro Bowl on December 20, 2016.
+He was named to his second consecutive Pro Bowl.
 Walker was ranked 75th by his fellow players on the NFL Top 100 Players of 2017.